RojetSavage/creq/readme.md

 | Dump Header                            | `dump-header` |  `D`   | true     | Writes the response headers to the specified file.  |

 Creq takes an optional URL as the first argument or use the --url flag to explicity change the url from the default.
+Some flags which accept an argument have a sensible default value which will be applied if an argument is omitted.